 The Student Support Services (SSS) program provides opportunities for academic development, assists students with basic college requirements, and offers services to motivate students toward the successful completion of their postsecondary education.
 The goal of SSS is to increase the College retention and graduation rates of its participants and facilitate the process of transition from one level of higher education to the next.
-Services available to eligible students include: career counseling, academic advisement, tutoring, financial aid information, personal counseling, transfer information, escorted visits to senior universities, self-improvement workshops, diagnostic inventories, and cultural awareness activities.
-Applications are available in the following locations: Enterprise Campus - Lurleen B. Wallace Hall, Room LW 105; Fort Rucker Site - Building 4502, Room 153; Ozark Aviation Campus - Steagall Administrative Building, Room 111; and Aviation Center at Mobile - Library.
+Services available to eligible students include: career counseling, academic advisement, tutoring, financial aid information, personal counseling, transfer information, escorted visits to senior universities and self-improvement workshops, diagnostic inventories, and cultural awareness activities.
+Applications are available in the following locations: Enterprise Campus - Lurleen B. Wallace Hall, Room LW 105; Fort Rucker Site - Building 4502, Room 153; Aviation Campus at Ozark - Steagall Hall, Room 111; and Aviation Center at Mobile - Administrative Office.
 It is the students' responsibility to meet the program obligations by participating in required activities.
 The SSS Staff believes that students may increase their opportunity for success if they seek help early in the semester or as soon as difficulties are encountered.